CapitalKaizen/CapitalKaizen/README.md

 ### Hi there 👋

-I'm a passionate Industrial Engineering student on a mission to optimize, innovate, and make a positive impact.
+I'm a passionate Industrial Engineer on a mission to optimise, innovate, and make a positive impact to the world.
 My journey includes:

 - 🚀 Pursuing an MEng(Research) at Stellenbosch University, focusing on graph-based algorithmic trading.
 - 💡 Exploring graph-based machine learning.